kisaacs/benchmark_charting/Use_case_scenarios.md

 - inline code or markup
 - Standard command line output
 - Any debugger tool (ex. using *gdb* with `info local` command)
+- From the log data of any 3rd party analytic tool
 - Old document (really old run where the results were reported formally as a PDF document or powerpoint slide)

 ##### Additional data not used as a parameter for the program during the benchmark run but still require to capture